joedlopes/unity-tutorial/02-ar-foundation-framework/04_ar_image_tracking.md

 3. Drag the `ARTrackedImageManager` component to the `trackedImageManager` field in the `ARImageTracking` component.
 4. Ensure the `ScreenSpaceSelectInput` script is attached to the same GameObject.

-Now, when you run your AR application, a prefab object will be spawned on top of a tracked image, and you can select it with a mouse tap to change its color.
+Now, when you run your AR application, a prefab object will be spawned on top of a tracked image, and you can select it with a tap to change its color.